 “Research has been unable to prove that homework improves student performance,” teacher Brandy Young wrote at the time.
 Instead, she asked her students spend their afternoons eating dinner together as a family, reading, playing outside, and getting to bed on time.

-Basically, she recommended that young school kids get a chance to just be kids, which sounds pretty stinking awesome — and necessary — to me.
+In essence, she recommended that young school kids get a chance to just be kids, which sounds pretty awesome — and necessary — to me.

-Now, a year later, another school’s no homework policy is making headlines.
-This past July, Marion County Public Schools in Florida announced that it would be eliminating all homework, too, asking students to read for 20 minutes each night instead.
+A year later, another no homework policy began making headlines when Florida’s Marion County Public Schools announced that it would be eliminating all homework, too, asking students to read for 20 minutes each night instead.

-In a statement to Babble, the school district outlined the reasoning behind this decision, which will affect all elementary school students in the district:
+In a statement to Babble at the time, the school district outlined the reasoning behind this decision, which would affect all elementary school students in the district:

 “Superintendent Dr. Heidi Maier eliminated the everyday, meaningless taxing homework many students dealt with every night in the past,” the statement reads.
 “We’re talking about the pages of math problems and other exercises some teachers assigned simply for the sake of assigning homework.
 Research from Dr. Richard Allington (University of Tennessee) indicates that kind of homework does not benefit students as much as believed.
 What does benefit students is reading at least 20 minutes each evening with family members.”